VirtualPlanetaryLaboratory/vplanet/docs/parametersweep.rst

     K40_units = bp.ExtractUnits(data,'earth:40KPowerCore:final')

 Now we have the values we need for our plot, but the inner core radius is currently stored as an array, not a matrix, so we're still not ready to plot.
-With :code:`bigplanet` you can easily transform an array into the appropriately shaped matrix with the ``CreateMatrix``
+With :code:`BigPlanet` you can easily transform an array into the appropriately shaped matrix with the ``CreateMatrix``
 function: